A Unified Approach to Analysis and Design of Denoising Markov Models: Denoising Markov Models

 Under this assumption, we obtain the following meta-error bound: \begin{theorem}[Meta-Error Bound for Denoising Markov Models] Under~\cref{ass:one_step_simulation}, the distribution $\hat q_T$ of the samples generated by the inference algorithm (\cref{alg:inference}) satisfies:

 where $\mathfrak{L}(\eta_t^\theta)$ is defined in~\cref{thm:change_of_measure}. \end{theorem}

 The error bound~\eqref{eq:meta_error_bound} reveals three main sources of error in the model: \begin{enumerate}[label=(\arabic*)] \item {\bfseries Truncation Error $\KL(p_T \| q_0)$}: Results from approximating the forward process distribution $p_T$ at the terminal time $T$ by a simpler distribution $q_0$.
 If the forward process converges exponentially, as in certain cases of the continuous and discrete diffusion models discussed in~\cref{sec:cont_diffusion,sec:disc_diffusion}, this term typically becomes negligible for sufficiently large $T$. \item {\bfseries Estimation Error $\mathfrak{L}(\eta_t^\theta)$}: Corresponds exactly to the KL divergence between the path measure of the true backward process and that of its estimate as introduced in~\cref{thm:change_of_measure}.
 This quantity measures how well $\varphi_t$ aligns with the true marginal distributions $p_t$ and can be directly minimized during training (\cref{alg:training}). \item {\bfseries Numerical Error $T \kappa^r$}: Represents cumulative numerical errors arising from the discrete approximation of the continuous-time backward process.
 This term heavily depends on the choice of numerical method and the underlying Markov process.
 Standard Euler-Maruyama methods typically yield $r=1$.
+For general L\'evy processes introduced in \cref{sec:general_levy}, the constant factor before the scaling $T\kappa^r$ depends on the dimension $d$, the conditioning, uniform regularity, and moment bounds on the coefficients of the L\'evy triplet $(\cev\vb_t^\varphi, \cev\mD_t^\varphi, \cev\lambda_t^\varphi)$.
 Practitioners may choose adaptive discretization strategies based on the data distribution's characteristics to reduce this error.
-For relevant discussions, we refer readers to~\citet{chen2023improved,benton2023linear} (continuous-time diffusion models) and~\citet{chen2024convergence,ren2024discrete} (discrete-time diffusion models). \end{enumerate}
+For relevant discussions, we refer readers to~\citet{chen2023improved,benton2023nearly} (continuous-time diffusion models) and~\citet{chen2024convergence,ren2024discrete} (discrete-time diffusion models). \end{enumerate}